mohsenkamini/Partitioning-Automation/README.md

 - **DO NOT** leave any parameter empty. like shown above just leave a `-`.

-- You don't need create the mount point directories you define in the input file. the script will do that automatically for you.
+- You don't need to create the mount point directories you define in the input file. the script will do that automatically for you.

 # Running the script
 once you're all set up with the input file, you could go ahead and run ` fdisk-automation.sh`.
 At first the script makes sure that you have the `parted` package installed.
 After that, it asks for the address where the input file is stored on your machine.
 Put in the address and hit enter to continue.